srp324/mvc-client-server-calculator/README.md

 #### Model:
 ##### Composite Pattern, Visitor Pattern
-Equation tree built under Composite Pattern and traversed under a Visitor Pattern.
-There are two visitors, one to calculate the value of and the other to build a string of the equation structured, in a pre-order manner.
+Equation tree built using Composite Pattern and traversed under a Visitor Pattern.
+There are two visitors, one to calculate the value of and the other to build a string of the equation structured, in an in-order manner.

 #### View:
 ##### Observer Pattern (Observer/Subject)